 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

 Medical facilities in the capital Niamey are very limited and even more basic in rural areas.
 Up-front payment is usually required and the inability to pay will often delay treatment.
 In the event of a serious illness or accident, medical evacuation to a destination with appropriate facilities would be necessary.
-Medical evacuation could cost between $A15,000 to $A200,000 depending on the circumstances.
+Medical evacuation could cost in excess of A$200,000.

 Niger is listed by the World Health Organization (WHO) as endemic for yellow fever.
 Yellow fever is a potentially fatal viral disease transmitted by mosquitoes, which is preventable by vaccination.
 We strongly recommend that you are vaccinated against yellow fever before travelling to Niger.
 See the Entry and Exit section for important information about vaccination certificate requirements.
 For more information about yellow fever, see the Department of Health website.